Conditions for separability in multiqubit systems with an accelerating qubit using a conditional entropy: PURE MULTIQUBIT STATES WITH AN ACCELERATING QUBIT

-\textbf{Pure $ N $-qubit GHZ state:} Here, we generalize the characterization of non-separability of the pure GHZ states to $N$-qubit GHZ state when one its qubits is accelerated using AR $q$-conditional entropy.
+\textbf{Pure $ N $-qubit GHZ state:} Here, we generalize the characterization of the non-separability of the pure GHZ states to $N$-qubit GHZ state when one of its qubits is accelerated using the AR $q$-conditional entropy.
 Then, the pure $N$-qubit GHZ state is given by

-belonging to Hilbert space$H_{A_1} \otimes H_{A_2} \otimes \cdots \otimes H_{A_{N-1}} \otimes H_B$, i.e., the first $ N-1 $ qubits are with Alice and the last qubit is in Bob's possession.
-The choice of qubit, among pure $N$-qubit GHZ states, to be accelerated does not change the study of non-separability among the inertial and non-inertial qubits as the density matrix structure of the composite state and its subsystem remain the same.
+belonging to Hilbert space $H_{A_1} \otimes H_{A_2} \otimes \cdots \otimes H_{A_{N-1}} \otimes H_B$, i.e., the first $ N-1 $ qubits are with Alice and the last qubit is in Bob's possession.
+The choice of the qubit, among pure $N$-qubit GHZ states, to be accelerated does not change the study of non-separability among the inertial and non-inertial qubits as the density matrix structure of the composite state and its subsystem remain the same.
 When Bob accelerates, the resulting composite state of inertial Alice and non-inertial Rob, denoted as $ \rho_{A_1 A_2 \cdots A_{N-1} R_I R_{II}}^{\text{GHZ}_N} $, is obtained by using the transformations from Minkowski to Rindler spacetime given in Eqs.~(\ref{eq:R0}) and (\ref{eq:R1}).
 Then, $ \rho_{A_1 A_2 \cdots A_{N-1} R}^{\text{GHZ}_N} $ after tracing out one of the disjoint regions in Rindler spacetime (region II) is given by

 The Rob's subsystem $\rho_R^{\text{GHZ}_N}$ is equivalent to Eq.~(\ref{eq:ghz_pure_R}) with $\theta=\pi/4$.
 These two density matrices have the same non-zero eigenvalues as that of $\rho_{AR}^{\text{GHZ}_2}$ and $\rho_{R}^{\text{GHZ}_2}$ given in Eqs.~(\ref{eq:pure_2qubitghz_AR_EV}) and (\ref{eq:pure_2qubitghz_R_EV}) with $\theta=\pi/4$.
 Therefore, the behavior of the AR $ q $-conditional entropy remains the same with respect to $\lambda$ for various values of $q$ as seen in Fig.~\ref{fig:CAR_pure2qubit_inset}.
-Evidently, increasing the number of qubits in the inertial frame does not affect the behavior of non-separability of pure $N$-qubit GHZ state, when any one of its qubit is accelerated.
+Increasing the number of qubits in the inertial frame does not affect the non-separability behavior of pure $N$-qubit GHZ state when any of its qubits is accelerated.

-Hence, we can conclude that the pure multiqubit GHZ state with one of its qubits under acceleration always remain non-separable throughout the range of $\lambda$ and choices of $q$.
-Importantly, the states are more non-separable when the acceleration is low and the non-separability reduces as the acceleration increases, irrespective of the value of the parameter $ q $.
+Hence, we can conclude that the pure multiqubit GHZ state with one of its qubits under acceleration always remains non-separable throughout the range of $\lambda$ and choices of $q$.
+The states are more non-separable when the acceleration is low, and the non-separability reduces as the acceleration increases, irrespective of the parameter $ q $ value.
+The non-separability of the state in Eq.~(\ref{eq:NGHZ_AR}) approaching $0$ becomes more and more steeper at large values of $\lambda$ and $q$.